 Mrs. Marshall lectured extensively on cookery and became quite well known throughout the United Kingdom.
 She eventually founded her own successful cooking school called the Mortimer Street School of Cookery, and she patented and sold her own cooking equipment and a variety of decorative ice cream molds which are now valuable collectibles.

-It's not generally known that she also patented an ice cream freezer with a unique design.
+It's not generally known that Marshall also patented an ice cream freezer with a unique design.
 It was wider and shallower than the American Johnson-type freezer and was thought to produce a better churned and much creamier ice cream.

 Mrs. Marshall's popular cookbooks with their exotic ice cream recipes and ice cream cone recipe served to create a huge demand for elegant ice cream desserts during the late-Victorian era.
-But, she earned her place in ice cream cone history with her famous custard cones.
+But, she earned her place in ice cream cone history with her famous coronet custard cones.